 The Company's flying scholarships provide a unique opportunity for people who would like to become pilots or to further their qualifications as pilots.
 We try to arrange the selection period to avoid school/university examination times, whilst still providing candidates with as many months of potential good weather as we can to complete their training.

-Application forms are available via this page during January and February for PPL(A), FIC(A),and the Gliding Scholarships (all subject to availability in a given year); interviews (where applicable) will be at the end of April/early May and will be held in London.
-Applications are invited from international scholars, but applicants should be aware that interviews take place on the arranged date in London (in person) and training must take place in a UK training organisation.
-Training in each instance MUST be completed by the first week of October in the year of award; candidates should be aware that this demands a very high level of commitment during the summer months and if offered a scholarship, the Company will expect the recipient to meet this commitment.
+Application forms are available from November onwards as confirmed scholarships become available.
+We are usually able to provide PPL(A), FIC(A) and Gliding Scholarships, subject to availability in a given year.
+Interviews will usually be during April and will be held in London.
+Applicants should be aware that interviews take place on the arranged date in London (in person) and training must take place in a UK training organisation.
+Training in each instance MUST be completed by the end of September in the year of award; candidates should be aware that this demands a very high level of commitment during the summer months and if offered a scholarship, the Company will expect the recipient to meet this commitment.

-In addition to flying scholarships funded directly by the Company or one of its Charitable Trusts, each year we are fortunate to receive generous sponsorship from several sources to fund flying scholarships which are administered by the Company.
-In the last round of scholarships (2021) funding was generously provided by benefactors for the following scholarships:
+In addition to flying scholarships funded directly by the Company, each year we are fortunate to receive generous sponsorship from several sources to fund flying scholarships which are administered by the Company.
+Recently funding was generously provided by benefactors for the following scholarships:

-Air BP - funding for one PPL (fixed-wing) scholarship - 'The Air BP Sterling Scholarship'
+Air BP - funding for one PPL (fixed-wing) scholarship and one gliding scholarship - 'The Air BP Sterling Scholarship'

 Past Master Mike Grayburn - funding for one PPL (fixed-wing) scholarship - 'The Grayburn Scholarship'

-Cadogan Charitable Trust - funding for one PPL (fixed-wing) scholarship and one FIC (fixed-wing) scholarship - 'The Cadogan Scholarship's
+Cadogan Charitable Trust - funding for one PPL (fixed-wing) - 'The Cadogan Scholarship'

-The Air Pilots Visits Team - funding for one PPL (fixed-wing) scholarship
+The Air Pilots Benevolent Fund - funding for one PPL (fixed-wing) scholarship

 Adrian Swire Charitable Trust - funding for one FIC (fixed-wing) scholarship - 'The Swire Scholarship'